 The Summit Project ensures that Maine Heroes are NOT Forgotten (MHANF).
 It is a mission we take very seriously and we deliver on that promise.
 As you explore this site and learn more about TSP, you will see though our Living Memorial events, and Honor Display program, that TSP bolsters our communities by intersecting the lives of the fallen, their families and the faithful.
 You will also see, through the hundreds of post hike letters (posted on the individual pages of our fallen), that our heroes are NOT forgotten.
 Their memory and example lives on.
 They continue to inspire us and their deaths were NOT in vain.
 Finally, you will see that TSP reveals the character of Maine and America — A character of service, integrity, duty and loyalty.
-As Mainers, we look after one another, we remember one another, we make sacrifices for one another, we are faithful to each other and we carry each other to higher places, both literally and figuratively.
 Through TSP we are able to carry on the unfinished work of our fallen heroes toward creating a safer, sounder more just America.